-Another report compiled by the Sachar Committee (2006)20, indicated that 40% of villages dominated by the Muslim population of India do not have any medical facilities.
-Additionally the Sachar Committee report (2006)20 also found that only 4% of Muslims are enrolled in the top medical colleges of India.
-Another report on the Health of Muslims in Maharashtra (Contractor and Barai, 2014)21, highlighted that there is a dearth of health infrastructure in the highly populated Muslim areas of the State.
-A study conducted by
+Another report compiled by the Sachar Committee (2006) (21), indicated that 40% of villages dominated by the Muslim population of India do not have any medical facilities.
+Additionally the Sachar Committee report (2006) (21) also found that only 4% of Muslims are enrolled in the top medical colleges of India.
+Another report on the Health of Muslims in Maharashtra (Contractor and Barai, 2014) (22), highlighted that there is a dearth of health infrastructure in the highly populated Muslim areas of the State.

-Based on the 71st round (2014) of the National Sample Survey Organization, Ladusingh et al (2018)22 found that married women in rural India have to cope with communicable, non-communicable and reproductive health diseases.
+Based on the 71st round (2014) of the National Sample Survey Organization, Ladusingh et al (2018) (23) found that married women in rural India have to cope with communicable, non-communicable and reproductive health diseases.
 Despite, this triple burden of disease women in rural areas spend much less on their health.
-Shedding light on the situation of the transgender community in India, Amnesty International recently pointed out that none of the relief packages during the nationwide lockdown announced by the Government of India to tackle COVID-19 included the transgender community (Amnesty International India, 2020)23.
+Shedding light on the situation of the transgender community in India, Amnesty International recently pointed out that none of the relief packages during the nationwide lockdown announced by the Government of India to tackle COVID-19 included the transgender community (Amnesty International India, 2020) (24).

-Jean Dreze and Amartya Sen in their seminal book, “An Uncertain Glory: India and its contradictions” (2013)24, highlighted how inadequate access of basic facilities such as education and medical care among lower-income groups, women, lower caste groups, and tribal communities have hampered India’s overall growth.
-In particular, Dreze and Sen (2013)24, suggest equal representation of all categories and communities at the policy level to accelerate India’s development goals.

 Scholars of Medical Sociology and Sociology of Health and Medicine have used the Marxist and the Feminist framework and argued that race, caste, class and gender are the main axes of stratification in the health sector.
-Schnall and Kern (1981)25 in their study on hypertension in the US found that due to unstable jobs, hypertension is high among low-income groups of African Americans in the US.
-Demonstrating caste discrimination, a study on Dalit construction workers highlighted how Dalits in India face unequal treatment by the medical staff in health centres (Priya, 1995)26.
-Another study by George (2015)27 illustrated that tribal communities of India continue to be isolated and no Primary Health Centres or Community Health Centres were built from 2006 to 2014 in tribal areas of India.
-Finally, a recent study by Shaikh et al (2018)28 found that lower caste groups have to wait longer to be attended in private facilities.
+Schnall and Kern (1981) (25) in their study on hypertension in the US found that due to unstable jobs, hypertension is high among low-income groups of African Americans in the US.
+Demonstrating caste discrimination, a study on Dalit construction workers highlighted how Dalits in India face unequal treatment by the medical staff in health centres (Priya, 1995) (26).
+Another study by George (2015) (27) illustrated that tribal communities of India continue to be isolated and no Primary Health Centres or Community Health Centres were built from 2006 to 2014 in tribal areas of India.
+Finally, a recent study by Shaikh et al (2018) (28) found that lower caste groups have to wait longer to be attended in private facilities.

-Similarly to caste based inequalities, studies have also indicated how women in India have often had to bear the brunt of unsafe abortions (Tharu and Niranjan, 2004)29, and use of new reproductive technologies on their bodies (Pandey, 2014)30.
-Highlighting the discriminatory behaviour of the medical community towards the transgender community in India, Ming et al (2016)31, suggested that despite receiving legal recognition, transgender people continue to be subjected to psychological and verbal abuse by the doctors and other medical staff (Ming et al, 2016)31.
+Similarly to caste based inequalities, studies have also indicated how women in India have often had to bear the brunt of unsafe abortions (Tharu and Niranjan, 2004) (29), and use of new reproductive technologies on their bodies (Pandey, 2014) (30).
+Highlighting the discriminatory behaviour of the medical community towards the transgender community in India, Ming et al (2016) (31), suggested that despite receiving legal recognition, transgender people continue to be subjected to psychological and verbal abuse by the doctors and other medical staff (Ming et al, 2016) (31).